hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ```

 - choose 1, 2, and 3, then skip to '6) Install Base System'
-- choose 7 through 13
+- choose 7) through 12)
-- if using an SSD with trim support (check with `hdparm -I /dev/sdX |grep TRIM`), then change /etc/fstab options to `defaults,noatime,discard` for each ext4 partition.
-Or edit /etc/lvm/lvm.conf to contain `issue_discards`
+- if using an SSD with trim support (check with `hdparm -I /dev/sdX |grep TRIM`), then change /etc/fstab options to `defaults,noatime,discard` for each ext4 partition listed.
+Or edit /etc/lvm/lvm.conf to contain `issue_discards = 1`
+- exit ais script, but choose not to reboot
+- edit /etc/mkinitcpio.conf 'HOOKS=...' and stick `lvm2` in between `block` and `filesystems`
+- save changes and load `./ais` again
+- run option 12) again to build lvm2 support into the image
+- do not manually run `mkinitcpio` (unless you `arch-chroot` into /mnt)